yfloch/jobCoverLetter-AI/README.md

 3. Use the interface to:
    - Paste the job description
    - Upload a CV in PDF format
-   - Click "Évaluer le CV" to get the analysis
+   - Click "Generate Draft" to get the analysis

 ## Dependencies